Improving representation of African ecosystems in land surface models

 The researchers classified African plant species from the TRY plant trait database to the JULES PFTs using five classification parameters: growth form, leaf type, leaf phenology, photosynthetic pathway, and climatic zone.
 Where information was missing, the researchers consulted authoritative databases and peer-reviewed literature to complete the parameters.

 As a result, the researchers achieved a sixfold increase in the number of species from the TRY plant traits database that could be linked to the JULES PFT classes, up from 265 to 1,603 (see graph below).
+In terms of trait observations for PFT-level analysis, the data table delivers a fivefold increase in the number of useable observations from 7,373 to 35,537.

 Furthermore, the parameters were systematically identified to enable the wider use of this information to link trait observations to other PFT taxonomies, so that they can be used across multiple land surface models and plant trait based ecological frameworks.